Last updated on January 2nd, 2019 at 05:02 pm

-Former Top Chef Contestant Andrea Beaman dishes her recipe for success to 8 Women Dream.
-Learn how she followed her calling from MTV to holistic health coach, self-published author, natural foods chef, teacher and television host.
+Former BravoTV Top Chef Contestant, Andrea Beaman, offers her recipe for big dream success.
+Learn how she followed her life purpose calling from MTV to a holistic health coach, self-published author, natural foods chef, teacher, and television host.

-In this interview, I explore how the world has opened up to Andrea and how she dealt when it didn’t.
+In this exclusive 8WomenDream interview, we’ll explore how the world has opened up to Andrea and how she dealt with disappointment when it didn’t.

-I had no desire to do any type of teaching or cooking.
+A. I had no desire to do any type of teaching or cooking.
 Those were the furthest things from my mind.
 Healing my thyroid disease was the catalyst for me.
-That was really an eye opener.
+That was really an eye-opener.
 It was like, “Holy cow!
 You have to teach people that there is another way.”

-It wasn’t the first step in my process.
+It wasn’t the first step on my dream journey.
 The first step was when my mother was diagnosed with cancer for the 2nd time.
 She had a radical mastectomy in the ‘80s where they took off her breast and the lymph nodes and everything else on practically half of her body.
-The breast cancer came back and again, did radiation, chemotherapy and all that stuff.
+The breast cancer came back and again, did radiation, chemotherapy, and all that stuff.
 Then my dad read an article about macrobiotics, and we tried macrobiotics after all the chemotherapy and radiation.

 I noticed something in my mother’s health and in my own health when I started eating natural foods.
 My skin started to change.
 My system and my body started to work better.
 I had more energy.

 After my mom died, there was no way, unfortunately, that we could bring her back, but it was a huge, huge lesson for me.
 It was like a little seed was planted in my mind, that when I get sick, and this is America and everybody’s sick, I’m going to go to alternative medicine first, food therapy, alternative therapy, and then modern medicine last–if at all.
 That was my first step into my dream journey with health and healing.